-Gordon H. Hensley has 25 years of senior level government, private sector and national campaign communications experience in Washington, D.C. and on the ground in over a dozen states.
-A former communications director and speechwriter for the National Republican Senatorial Committee (NRSC), a U.S. Governor, three Capitol Hill lawmakers and a variety of competitive U.S. Senate, gubernatorial and presidential campaigns, Hensley has also served as senior on-the-record, on-camera spokesperson in many of these engagements.
+Gordon H. Hensley has 25 years of senior level government, private sector and national campaign communications experience in Washington, D.C. and on the ground in over a dozen states, including New York, Texas and California.
+A former communications director and speechwriter for the National Republican Senatorial Committee (NRSC), a U.S. Governor, four Capitol Hill lawmakers and a variety of competitive U.S. Senate, gubernatorial and presidential campaigns, Hensley has also served as senior on-the-record, on-camera spokesperson in many of these engagements.
 Those working with him on high-stakes advocacy projects benefit significantly from his unusually diverse public affairs background, grasp of policy, and hands-on understanding of media, polling, research and digital advocacy.

 For the past 15 years, Hensley has gained extensive experience with health policy issues and client work related to the U.S. post-acute care sector.
 Primary focus has been the Affordable Care Act (ACA) and repeal efforts, Medicare and state Medicaid financing, Medicaid managed care, value-based purchasing, bundled payment reform, CMS regulatory oversight of SNFs, IRFs and other congregate settings, federal quality metrics, and the business economics related to increased hospital/SNF care integration.
 Hensley has worked for health care clients in Washington, D.C. and across the U.S. including Texas, California, Pennsylvania, Louisiana and New Jersey.